robertoallende/weather-ui/dev_log/02_data.md

 ## Files Modified
 [To be documented during implementation]

-## Status: Planned
+## Status: Complete
-Depends on Unit 1 completion.
-Ready to implement data abstraction layer with weather emoji mapping:
-- sunny/clear → ☀️
-- cloudy/overcast → ☁️
-- partly cloudy → ⛅
-- rainy/drizzle → 🌧️/🌦️
-- thunderstorm/stormy → ⛈️
-- snowy/blizzard/hail/sleet → 🌨️/❄️
-- foggy/mist → 🌫️
-- windy → 💨
-- hot/cold/humid/dry → 🌡️/🥶/💧/🏜️
+API abstraction layer fully implemented with all 5 subunits:
+- Configurable API service with comprehensive error handling
+- Data normalization with emoji mapping for all weather conditions
+- React hook integration with clean state management
+- Enhanced error handling with user-friendly messages
+- Complete configuration documentation and README Ready for Unit 3: Core weather display component.